EPICS-F3RP61/epics-f3rp61/docs/Manual.md

   I/O modules used by the sequence CPU for the interlock system.

 The reason of the second point is as follows.
-If an I/O module is accessed by an F3RP71 CPU, the I/O module recognizes and remembers that the F3RP71 CPU is one of its masters.
-When the Linux system on the F3RP71 CPU is rebooted, the F3RP71 CPU broadcasts the fact by using a signal on the PLC-bus.
-The I/O modules that have been accessed by the F3RP71 CPU and recognize it as one of their masters reset themselves when they detect the signal.
+If an I/O module is accessed by a Linux CPU, the I/O module recognizes and remembers that the Linux CPU is one of its masters.
+When the Linux system on the CPU is rebooted, the Linux CPU broadcasts that it was reset by using a signal on the PLC-bus.
+The I/O modules that have been accessed by the Linux CPU and recognize it as one of their masters reset themselves when they detect the signal.
 It makes the I/O modules inaccessible by the sequence CPU and makes the ladder program stop with I/O errors.
-For this reason, it is highly recommended that you make the F3RP71 CPU read the status of interlock indirectly via some internal devices ("I", "D", "B") of the sequence CPU or, through the shared devices ("E", "R") by using a method described in the next section.
+For this reason, it is highly recommended that you make the Linux CPU read the status of interlock indirectly via some internal devices ("I", "D", "B") of the sequence CPU or, through the shared devices ("E", "R") by using a method described in the next section.

-On the other hand, if one or more I/O modules are used with an F3RP71 CPU for some control in the multi-CPU configuration, you need to tell the sequence CPU not to touch the I/O modules under the F3RP71 CPU's control.
+On the other hand, if one or more I/O modules are used with a Linux CPU for some control in the multi-CPU configuration, you need to tell the sequence CPU not to touch the I/O modules under the Linux CPU's control.
 This setting can be done on the sequence CPU by using the ladder development software, WideField3 (or WideField2).
 From the menu of your "Project", select "Configuration" and then, select "DIO